 Students study soil, aggregate, Portland cement concrete, asphalt cement concrete and wood products used for construction.
 Laboratory work focuses on testing soil, aggregates and Portland cement concrete.
 ASTM standards are used in all testing.
 Students also test mortar using ASTM standards and follow building codes for framing construction.
 Students will engage in hands-on lab activities.
 (Prerequisites: This class is restricted to NTID supported students who have completed NCAD-108 and NCAD-170 or equivalent courses.)
 Lec/Lab 5 (Fall).

 Construction Materials and Methods II

 This course is a continuation of the Construction Materials and Methods I course.
 Students learn standard technical vocabulary related to common construction materials, basic building science concepts related to thermal insulation and moisture protection, and various construction framing methods.
 Students will also learn the aesthetic, economic and performance characteristics of a wide variety of non-structural materials and finish products associated with the construction industry.
 Hands-on lab activities are used to learn how many common products are installed.
 (Prerequisites: This class is restricted to NTID supported students who have completed NCAD-255 or equivalent course.)
-Lab 3, Lecture 2 (Spring).
+Lab 3 (Spring).